-Psychiatric and Neuropsychiatric Manifestations of COVID-19
+Psychiatric and Neuropsychiatric Manifestations of COVID 19 – SARS-CoV-2 and the Brain

 Dr Sanil Rege is a Consultant Psychiatrist at Vita Health Care and is founder of Psychscene and Psych Scene Hub.
 He has a special interest in neuropsychiatry and has published articles covering neuroimmunology and psychiatry.